-You may see a lot of people talking about how it’s important to serve future growth with rail transit – and what that means in Austin is that we’re doing that instead of serving current density.
+You may see a lot of people talking about how it’s important to serve future growth with rail transit – and what that means in Austin (since we have very little funds to build things) is that they want us to be doing that instead of serving current density.
 No, you can’t do both.

 So they want to make it a decision about serving one current person in existing density versus one future person in future development.
 But is that reasonable?